askfrsltn/skills_profile_dashboard/README.md

         - Personalisation with Name - priority feature - dashboard page wokrs based on login page data inputs
         - **Date stamp** - priority feature on dashboard page
         - **Option to score data in the local storage** forever and linking it to login data so that it can be retrieved evry time the user returns to the website - partialy implemented on a scorpage and dashboard page, though is not built to store user data forever
-        - **Modals with warnings** - priority feature across the site
+        - **Modals with warnings** - priority feature across the site to avoid confusing scenario and repetition of data inputs
-        - **Standardised scoring choices** to ensure correct calculations of inputs
+        - **Standardised scoring choices on each scorecard** to ensure correct calculations of inputs
+        - **Decoration with pictures and various fonts** - deprioritised, distracting from core purpose
+        - **Dark/Light mode for the dashboard** - deprioritised - nice but not practical.
+        - **Print out functionality** - deprioritised due to availability of priint screen function across various devices
+        - **Connection to google appplication by API** - deprioritised
+        - **Interactive menu** - built as per wireframe, deprioritised and scrapped

 - **Interaction Design** - there are 3 ways that the user will interact interact with application: reading information, field inputs, mouse clicks